mzaffran/mzaffran.github.io/index.md

 My research project is about statistical learning methods for energy management.

-Have a look at the activities of our [causal inference and missing values group](https://misscausal.gitlabpages.inria.fr/misscausal.gitlab.io/index.html) at INRIA, led by Julie Josse.

 ###### News

+- My Master's thesis was awarded the prize of the best end-of-studies project by [ENSTA Alumni](https://www.ensta.org/fr/).
+Thanks a lot to them, and to [Philippe Naveau](https://www.lsce.ipsl.fr/Phocea/Pisp/visu.php?id=44&uid=naveau) who supervised me!
-- Yesterday, I presented *Adaptive Conformal Predictions for Time Series* at the International Seminar on Distribution-Free Statistics [(ISDFS)](https://sites.google.com/view/isdfs/home).
+- I presented *Adaptive Conformal Predictions for Time Series* at the International Seminar on Distribution-Free Statistics [(ISDFS)](https://sites.google.com/view/isdfs/home).
 Thanks a lot [Anastasios](https://people.eecs.berkeley.edu/~angelopoulos/) for the kind invitation!

+Have a look at the activities of our [causal inference and missing values group](https://misscausal.gitlabpages.inria.fr/misscausal.gitlab.io/index.html) at INRIA, led by Julie Josse.